vinipsmaker/gsoc2014-boost/README.md

   commonly used ones.
 Okay, this list is getting kind of crazy, then you should know that I'll accept any suggestions or feedback constructively.
 * Compression support.
-* Cache?
+* Proxy?
 Okay, I'm getting out of ideas, it's your turn to suggest some improvement.

 Keep in mind that the earlier proposed core library is pretty solid and the